johnBorroel/johnBorroel/README.md

 <h1> Hi!
 My name is Jonathan Borroel </h1>

-I am a recent graduate of UCI with a B.S. in Computer Science with a specialization in Information.
+I am a graduate of UCI with a B.S. in Computer Science with a specialization in Information.
 I am passionate about creating software that is clean, maintainable and able to solve the task at hand efficiently and elegantly.
 I am constantly looking for ways to improve myself and I love working with teams that are knowledgeable, easy to work with, and willing to learn at all times.

 <h2>Languages I've Learned</h2>
 <ul>